 Annual river football match continues to excite crowds in Cotswold village

-The traditional River Windrush football match was held in the village of Bourton-in-the-Water, Gloucestershire.
+The traditional River Windrush football match was held in the village of Bourton-on-the-Water, Gloucestershire.

 Footballers waded through water as part of an annual sporting tradition in a Cotswolds village.

-Monday saw the return of the annual traditional River Windrush football match in Bourton-in-the-Water, Gloucestershire.
+Monday saw the return of the annual traditional River Windrush football match in Bourton-on-the-Water, Gloucestershire.

 The long-standing tradition sees goalposts placed into the shallow waters of the river, with the two sides – who are both part of Bourton Rovers Football Club – playing a 30-minute game.